nikfrank/chess-164/README.md

 ```

-castling privilege entails and rook and king that haven't moved
+castling privilege entails and rook and king that haven't moved, and that the rook has never been captured (and then replaced)

 ```js